judielaine/Clowderwood/Climate/index.md

 For rain measurements, using a 4" diameter high capacity manual rain gauge as recommended by [CoCoRaHS](https://www.cocorahs.org/) checked daily, in general.
 The goal is to check between 7 and 8 am and log at [airtable](https://airtable.com/shr0qeDlQyZvvLDNt), and ideally be up to date at CoCoRaHS station number NC-CH-41.
 Some records are logged as 8 am when made later in the day when we are aware no precipitation has occured.
 Contributions to CoCoRaHS began 2019-04-19.

 For temperature and humidity, we have a [3-Sensor Temperature and Humidity Smart Home Environment System with My AcuRite](https://www.acurite.com/environment-system-with-temperature-and-humidity-01059.html)
 Model #: 01006M.
 (Note the [Wayback Machine's last saved 2017 version of that page](https://www.acurite.com/environment-system-with-temperature-and-humidity-01059.html) is for a different model.
 [Private Evernote link](https://www.evernote.com/shard/s6/nl/757910/f52ba591-3caa-4a91-a629-9fe7e0a55157/)).
 An additional AcuRite 06044M Wireless Temperature and Humidity Monitor Sensor is used for interior measurements.
+InSeptember-October 2023 the external gauges were replaced and "AcuRite 06054M Temperature and Humidity Solar Radiation Shield , White" were installed on them.
+A new site at the rain gauge was added, and the site at the edge of the woods continues.
 At least once a month, the data from the Acurite dashboard ([private link](https://www.myacurite.com/#/dashboard/922231)) is downloaded.

+Starting 2023-11-15, i began to also record cloud observations when checking the rain gauge as part of the NASA GLOBE program.
+(Site Name: 17SPV637595, Site ID: 251124, "FlowerCatcher13".)
+I can go to https://vis.globe.gov/GLOBE/, click "Data counts" at the top to create a date range,  click on the user icon on the left to view my sites, then click on the red dot at Clowderwood to view the record.
+I can see the past month's data and download a cvs.

 ## Observation notes